Never miss a beat with the latest in VET news delivered straight to your inbox.

 Guest blog by Kerrie-Anne Sommerfeld, training and assessment consultant, Rubric Training Solutions.

-ASQA finds the top three issues with assessment are:
+ASQA finds the top three problems are:

-There's also a recommendation put to the federal government to mandate that existing trainers gain this new core unit.
-So with this focus on upskilling the VET workforce in assessment design and development, I share my insights on how RTOs can set up their assessment system to help staff develop, implement and improve their assessments.
+With this focus on upskilling the VET workforce in assessment design and development, I share my insights on how RTOs can set up their assessment system to help staff develop, implement and improve their assessments.

 It revolves around a framework I’ve developed to use in my work as a VET training and assessment consultant.
 It incorporates two cycles, The Assessment Development Cycle and Assessment Improvement Cycle.